-Contingent interest, if any, accrues and becomes payable to holders of LYONs as of the record date for the related regular cash dividend or, if no regular cash dividend is paid by us during a quarter within the relevant sixmonth period, to holders of LYONs as of the 15th day preceding the last day of the relevant sixmonth period.
-Such payments will be paid on the payment date of the related regular cash dividend or, if no regular cash dividend is paid by us during a quarter within the relevant sixmonth period, on the last day of the relevant sixmonth period.
+Contingent interest, if any, accrues and becomes payable to holders of LYONs as of the record date for the related regular cash dividend or, if no regular cash dividend is paid by us during a quarter within the relevant sixmonth period, to holders of LYONs as of the 15th day preceding the last day of the relevant six-month period.
+Such payments will be paid on the payment date of the related regular cash dividend or, if no regular cash dividend is paid by us during a quarter within the relevant six-month period.
 The original issue discount continues to accrue at the yield to maturity whether or not contingent interest is paid.